tran-temple/appium-v2-poc/README.md

     ```
     npm install appium-doctor -g
     ```
 14. Run the Appium Doctor to check if everything is configured properly.
-The Doctor will provide detailed information on issues, if any:
+The Appium Doctor will provide detailed information on issues, if any:
     ```
     appium-doctor
     ```